NoCut/vue-sneakers/README.md

 The project connects to the mokky.dev API service for [specify purpose, e.g. fetching data, authentication, etc.].
 [Include any specific instructions or code snippets here if necessary]

 ## Acknowledgements
-We would like to express our gratitude to **Archakov blog** for creating a course on Vue.js and the **mokky.dev** service for providing valuable resources and support.
-Thank you for your contributions to the Vue.js community.
+I would like to personally express my gratitude to **Archakov blog** for creating a course on Vue.js and the **mokky.dev** service for providing valuable resources and support.